 Of these environmental topics, climate change (1), water pollution (4), air pollution (5) and nature conservation (7) are particularly important to biodiversity.
 We would note here that there is currently no good, useful global standard for water pollution.

-G. Biodiversity and ASN Bank's other activities
+G Biodiversity and our other activities

 Biodiversity and engagement